129 items found for your search. If no results were found please broaden your search.

 Whether it's Halloween or just a normal day, people like to put on a scary movie from time to time.
 There are different kinds of horror one could enjoy; from gore to psychological and slashers to found footage.
 Regardless of genre, the point is to scare someone beyond belief.
 Horror is a niche that not everyone enjoys and sometimes can be hard to get into.
 I did not get into horror films easily as a child due to gore from movies like "Smiley" which came out when I was younger, but horror video games were an entirely different story.
 Some of the first pieces of horror media I consumed were video games, and they can help others hesitant to consume the horror genre more open to it as well.

 On campus, young women go through unique and distinct challenges regarding safety.
 Doing simple tasks such as going for a walk, getting an Uber or exploring a new area all pose risks for women, especially young women.
 Far too often the news is inundated with stories of women being put in dangerous situations by their rideshare drivers.
 This apprehension can make it difficult for women to go out, have a social life and even do basic, everyday tasks such as running to the store.
-A GroupMe called “Safe Rides” has become popular among female students on campus, especially freshman, and is looking to change this struggle.
+A GroupMe called “Safe Rides” has become popular among female students on campus, especially freshmen, and is looking to change this struggle.

 (10/31/24 12:00pm)